 Menstrual Periods Your first menstrual period may be heavier, lighter, or the same.
 It may also come sooner than usual.
 If abnormal menstrual bleeding is one of the primary reasons you had the UFE, do not be discouraged.
 Sometimes it can take 2 or even 3 periods before you see what your periods will be like going forward.
 Almost every patient will have improvement by the third month after the procedure.

 The first and possibly second menstrual periods may be more uncomfortable than typical.
 Some patients have increased cramps during these periods.
 These symptoms resolve as the fibroids shrink.
-The fibroids take six weeks to three months to significantly shrink, so rapid results should not be expected.
+The fibroids take six weeks to three months to significantly shrink, so be patient; it is going to get better soon.

 Signs of Potential Problems Symptoms that might indicate problems include pain that occurs several days or weeks after the initial pain resolved; a temperature several days to weeks after the procedure; an irregular vaginal discharge (particularly if foul smelling or profuse).
 These symptoms may indicate either an infection or partial passage of a fibroid and may require gynecological evaluation.
 If any of these symptoms occur, please contact the Radiology Department so that we can assess the symptoms and make further treatment recommendations.